STORIES & TESTIMONIALS

 Yoga, Participation & Human Connection as Part of Recovery

-“Over time, individuals who once avoided participation began actively engaging in yoga sessions, breathing exercises, and group activities with confidence and enthusiasm.”
+“Individuals who once avoided participation gradually began engaging in yoga sessions and group activities with confidence.”

 PEOPLE BEHIND SAA